Chlorella is a so-called superfood that has earned a glittering reputation among its supporters as a fix-all supplement.

-Chlorella comes in different strains with each one having different nutritional qualities.
-The types of chlorella most commonly sold as food supplements are claimed to have the highest nutritional value.
+There are various types of chlorella, each with different nutritional qualities.
+Those most commonly sold as food supplements are believed to have the highest nutritional value.
 Supplements are available as tablets, powder, or liquid extracts.

-Chlorella has a tough cell wall, which makes it rigid and impossible to digest in its natural form.
-For that reason, chlorella is processed before being sold so its nutrients can be properly digested.
+Chlorella's tough cell wall makes it rigid and impossible to digest in its natural form.
+It is processed before being sold so its nutrients can be properly digested.

 The exact balance of nutrients found in chlorella can vary a lot depending on the way it has been grown and processed, as well as the particular strain used.

 A 2014 study found that chlorella treated with activated clay, to make it more suitable as a fuel source, lost over 70 percent of its fatty acid content.
 Chlorella sold in health stores should have a higher nutritional value than that being considered for fuel.